OzHsu23/Order-Forcast/README.md

 The best is next three months:SMAPE:59.09(Baseline)

 ### Second, I used stateful LSTM to predict same product on next month, next two months, and next three months.
-The best is next three months:SMAPE:44.84(Baseline)
+The best is next three months:SMAPE:44.84(It's better than our baseline)